SimiaCryptus/qqn-optimizer/paper.md

 Instead of making this binary choice, QQN constructs a parametric curve that spans the space between these two extremes.
 The line search then naturally discovers the optimal point along this curve, effectively choosing how much to trust the quasi-Newton approximation.
-This fluid treatment of disagreements eliminates the need for complex switching heuristics and reduces metaparameter burden while automatically adapting to local problem geometry.
+This fluid treatment of disagreements eliminates the need for complex switching heuristics and reduces hyperparameter burden while automatically adapting to local problem geometry.

 ### 3.2 Parametric Quadratic Spline